Frequently Asked Questions

 Here are a few things to know about watching a practice:

 At this time, our club does not offer classes.
-Some of our members do (please check the links page for more info); you will need to contact those instructors directly and enquire about whether you can watch their classes.
+Some of our members do (please check the links page for more info); you will need to contact those instructors directly and inquire about whether you can watch their classes.

 When and how often are the club meetings?